 3. The rule of Honesty.
 Say what you mean.
 Mean what you say.
 We are not here to try to impress each other with our military or combat experiences.
 We are all in this together.

 4. The rule of Respect.
 Please arrive on time.
 Please do not engage in side-conversations during the group.
 "If we do not see eye to eye, we can agree to disagree.

 IVY TECH Community College

 200 Daniel's Way

 Thursday Evenings at 6 PM

 Note: We are allowed to bring snacks and drinks to this room.
-If you have other questions either email me on the web site or call me at home.
-Terri
+If you have other questions please email me on the web site contact us page.

 In 2011 Cathi and myself gave a presentation at Brown County

 about vet to vet for surrounding probation departments and it was agreed a veteran could come to vet to vet in place of AA/NA once per week.
 (Monroe Lawence, and Owen County were in attendance)